stanxii/chirp/README.md

 ```shell
 refresh
 ```
-to rebuild and re-run the applicatoin when files change.
+to rerun the applicatoin when files change.
 The refresh config file is defined at [refresh.yml](./refresh.yml)

 ### Test Connection